annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/test.md

 # HW1: Azure Account Setup & API Connection

+## Part 1: Azure Account Setup
 **Objective:**

 Set up an Azure account and the foundational resources necessary for the subsequent homework assignments.
-This involves creating a Resource Group, Storage Account, Blob Storage container, Data Factory, and connecting a Git repository.
+This involves creating a Resource Group, Storage Account, Blob Storage container, Data Factory, and creating an OpenWeather account for an API key.

-## Part 1: Azure Account Setup
 #### 1. Sign Up for an Azure Student Account
 1. Visit the [Azure Student Free Account website](https://azure.microsoft.com/en-us/free/students) and click on “Activate your student benefits.”
 2. Follow the prompts to sign up for a new Azure student account.
 You might need to verify your student status through your educational institution’s email.
 Note that Azure offers *$100* in credits for 12 months and a range of free services.